 Our ability to fund planned capital expenditures and to make payments on our outstanding loans will depend on our ability to generate cash in the future.
 This, to a large extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
-Furthermore, given that the uncertainty over global economic conditions remains, there can be no assurance that our business activity will be maintained at our expected level to generate the anticipated cash flows from operations or that our credit facilities would be available or sufficient.
-If global economic uncertainties continue, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
-This may in turn result in our need to obtain financing.
+Furthermore, given the recent global economic slowdown and that uncertainty over global economic conditions remains, including on account of the COVID-19 pandemic, there can be no assurance that our business activity will be maintained at our expected level to generate the anticipated cash flows from operations, or that our credit facilities will be available or sufficient.
+If the current global economic slowdown and uncertainties continue, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
+This may in turn result in our need to obtain financing, which may not be available to us on favorable terms or at all.